Measures of Hospital Performance

 - Make sure you take the full course of antibiotics you have been given, even if you are feeling better

-- If you have a dressing or a wound, keep the skin around the dressing clean and dry.
+- If you have a dressing for a wound, keep the skin around the dressing clean and dry.
 Let the healthcare worker looking after you know promptly if it becomes loose or wet

-- Tell the healthcare worker looking after you if the area around the drips, lines, tubes or drains inserted into your body becomes red swollen or painful
+- Tell your healthcare worker if the area around any drips, tubes or drains inserted into your body becomes red, swollen or painful

 - Let the healthcare worker looking after you know if your room or equipment hasn't been cleaned properly

 - Stop smoking before any surgery, as smoking increases the risk of infection

 - Don't visit if you have an illness such as a cough, cold or gastroenteritis ('gastro')

 - Wash your hands carefully with soap and water or use hand sanitiser when entering and leaving a patient’s room

 All Ashford Hospital staff are required to frequently wash their hands with soap and water or with waterless hand sanitiser.
 Both are equally effective.
 We follow the World Health Organisation's guidelines for hand hygiene, which specify the following times when health care staff must wash their hands: